lanl/nfs-utility-suite/README.md

 it certainly is not in Rust.
 Therefore, this library represents optionals using a Rust Vector.

 The implementation requires that the self-referential structure has a container type, and that container type--NOT the self-referential type itself--is the one that contains the vector.
+It is also required that the optional field be the last field of the self-referential struct.
 For example:

 <table>
 <tr>